-- What scenarios justify a filing of a writ? - Properly preparing the case record and client for a mandamus action - o What other forms of resolution should have been exhausted already? - Scope of review differences between USCIS and DOS - How to file and serve the complaint - Seeking EAJA fees
+- Scenarios that justify the filing of a writ - Properly preparing the case record and client for a mandamus action - Other forms of resolution that should have been exhausted already - Scope of review differences between USCIS and DOS - How to file and serve the complaint - Seeking EAJA fees showing the application is ripe for adjudication.
+The panelists will discuss when to know and how to take the case to federal court or the BIA when other means to pressure USCIS to act are exhausted.